paradime-io/social-media-data-modeling-challenge/README.md

 - Deeper dives: Since we know that certain Hacker News stories follow specific paradigms, it would be interesting to explore and cluster a specific subset of posts further.
 For example, would it be possible to predict the popularity of an `Ask HN` post based on its title alone?
 - Network visualization!
 I downloaded trend data for this project manually since the Google Trends API is not public.
 If I automated this process, I could gather enough data to generate visualizations between trending terms.
 It would also be possible to mirror that network visualization with the Hacker News data since Full-Text Search can enforce that all terms in a subgraph appear in a search query.
 - Finally, I am intrigued by the disparity in app / service outage mentions between Hacker News and Google Trends.
 Finding latent variables that underlie demographic data is always difficult, but it sounds like an amazing challenge.
 One place to start would be to estimate the distribution of users within each timezone ([inspiration analysis](https://distributionofthings.com/world-population-by-time-zone/)) based on post/comment activity.

 ## Appendix
 ### Table 1: Key terms used in full-text search of Hacker News dataset
+Please go to the Hex App for the full list of key terms!
 ![](https://github.com/paradime-io/social-media-data-modeling-challenge/blob/261543e6a1c23508393df6dbc5686028587319f1/images/appendix.png?raw=true)